tokamak-network/ton-staking-v2/README.md

 - Changes in TON Staking V2.5: What's added or changed in V2.5 can be found in [this document](https://github.com/tokamak-network/ton-staking-v2/blob/deploy-ton-staking-v2.5/docs/en/ton-staking-v2.md).

 ## Repository
-All repositories related to development for TONStarter is provided here.
+All repositories related to development for TON-Staking is provided here.
 Please note that there are no official support for them.
 Use at your own risk.

 | Type     | Name | Branch | Status                        |